MaterialsTheoryGroup/EDDPWorkshop/Tutorial3/Tutorial3.md

 Now use the slurm submission script to start the hot-airss on all 20 nodes, this will take a while so get a coffee.

-In the mean-time we will analyse results from an earlier run with an anneal time of XX at a temperature of XX
+In the mean-time we will analyse results from an earlier run with an anneal time of 100 ps at a temperature of 3650 K

 Navigate into the help/hot-search-complete directory